-Planned Activity: Minority and Multicultural Traffic Safety Programs the eight federally-recognized Indian Nation tribes that are eligible for funding and services from the Bureau of Indian Affairs within New York State.
+In FFY 2021, GTSC will continue outreach to the state's Amish population, resettlement areas for refugees and the eight federally recognized Indian Nation tribes that are eligible for funding and services from the Bureau of Indian Affairs within New York State.
 GTSC will meet with representatives involved in traffic safety initiatives to discuss ways to develop and strengthen sustainable relationships with the state's diverse populations.
 In addition, GTSC will continue to support its partners at the local level who have identified specific traffic safety challenges facing minority and other underserved populations, such as seasonal migrant workers, within their counties.
-GTSC will continue traffic safety efforts for rural road safety in the Southern Tier to include the Slow Moving Vehicle Advisory Board as they identify the key safety issues and provide education and outreach to the Amish and agricultural local road users.
+GTSC will continue traffic safety efforts for rural road safety in multiple locations throughout the state and will include the Slow Moving Vehicle Advisory Board in efforts to identify the key safety issues and provide education and outreach to the Amish and agricultural local road users.
 In addition, programs such as the Mohawk Valley Resource Center for Refugees' Multi-Cultural Traffic Safety Program and the Erie County Catholic Health Systems, Inc., which provides child passenger safety outreach to refugee populations, will be eligible for funding under this planned activity.